markhywang/markhywang/README.md

-i love making machines learn all kinds of stuff.
+i like making machines learn all kinds of stuff.